 The national average for wait times in doctor’s offices in 2015 was about 19 minutes.
 Patients regularly wait almost 20 minutes per appointment, and as the first stat above shows, people aren’t happy about it.

-There is the actual wait time that patients experience at an office.
-That is the precise duration of time during the wait.
-Then, there is the perceived wait time.
-That is how long the wait feels.
+The actual wait time that patients experience at an office is the precise duration of time during the wait.
+Then, there is the perceived wait time which is how long a patient will report that the wait feels.

 Actual wait time and perceived wait time are often different depending on the environment.
 If the environment is engaging and entertaining, the wait will feel shorter to the person.
 If the environment is boring and uneventful, the wait will feel longer.